zhenrong-wang/lichat/README.md

 But to make it clear, as a pure service, it works with any UDP clients.

-- Fork this repository or clone directry
+- Fork this repository or clone directly
 - Change directory to your local cloned dir
 - You will need a C++ compiler (e.g. Clang++ or g++), and pre-install the libsodium.
 - Build command: `g++ udp_chatroom.cpp -lsodium -o lichat`